divanvisagie/slq/README.md

 # Or install to user directory
 make install-user

-# Or use the installation script directly
+# Or use the installer directly
-sudo ./scripts/install.sh
+sudo cargo run --bin install
-./scripts/install.sh --user
+cargo run --bin install -- --user
 ```

 ### Local Development Build